hiri09/FlightsAndSearchServices/README.md

 ## city : id , name , created_at , updated_at
 ## Airpot : id , address , created_at , updated_at , name , city_id
+   - npx sequelize model:generate --name Airport --attributes name:string,address:string,cityId:integer
    ## Relationship : city can have multiple aiport but single ariport belongs to single city (one to many)